armamut/Keyboard-and-Mouse-Events-Overlay/README.md

-# on-screen-key-press
+# On Screen Key Press Display with PyQT5 and keyboard

 On screen overlay display for key-press actions to use on presentations (for Turkish keyboards).
-Uses [keyboard](https://github.com/boppreh/keyboard) library, works only on windows.
+Uses PyQT5 and [keyboard](https://github.com/boppreh/keyboard) library, works only on windows.

 ![screenshot](/doc/screenshot.png "screenshot")